Couples Therapy: What to Expect

 Listen with curiosity - Try to understand your partner's perspective

-Ask for what you need - Both from your partner and from the therapy process
+Ask for what you want - Both from your partner and from the therapy process

 Taking this step together shows courage and commitment to your relationship.
 Whether you're in crisis or simply wanting to grow stronger together, I'd be honored to support your partnership.